yanana/scala-style/scaladoc/index.rst

 Objects
 ~~~~~~~

-Since objects can be used for a variety of purposes, it is important to document how to use each object.
+Since objects can be used for a variety of purposes, it is important to document *how* to use the
+object (e.g. as a factory, for implicit methods).
 If this object is a factory for other objects, indicate as such here, deferring the specifics to
 the scaladoc for the ``apply`` method(s).
 If your object *doesn't* use ``apply`` as a factory
 method, be sure to indicate the actual method names.